 When Your Child With JIA Needs Surgery

-By Mary Anne Dunkin
+By Mary Anne Dunkin | Updated April 27, 2022

-In the last two decades, the need for surgery for juvenile idiopathic arthritis (JIA) has been dramatically reduced.
+In the last few decades, the need for surgery for juvenile idiopathic arthritis (JIA) has been dramatically reduced.
 Thanks to the emergence and more aggressive use of powerful drugs, your child faces a much lower risk of developing joint damage that’s substantial enough to require some type of surgical intervention.
 “We used to see children with severe joint destruction of multiple joints including both hips and knees, but now we rarely see those patients.
-The patients we do see typically are older than before and have oligoarticular disease-affecting one or two joints,” observed Mark P. Figgie, MD, chief of the Surgical Arthritis Service at Hospital for Special Surgery (HSS).
+The patients we do see typically are older than before and have oligoarticular disease-affecting one or two joints,” says Mark P. Figgie, MD, chief emeritus of the Surgical Arthritis Service at Hospital for Special Surgery (HSS).

 Joint Fusion (arthrodesis)

 What else you need to know: Although synovectomy can relieve pain and swelling, it doesn’t stop progression of the disease.
-In most cases, the synovium grows back in a matter of months or years depending on the response to medications.
+In most cases, the synovium grows back in a matter of months or years, depending on the response to medications.
 For some children, joint pain and swelling are so severe that surgery is worthwhile for even a short period of relief.
 If it’s successful, the procedure can be repeated when the synovium grows back.

 Stay in the Know.
 Live in the Yes.